difference between a stout and a porter

 The main differences between stouts and porters are their ingredients, brewing methods, alcohol content, and flavor profiles.
 Stouts use larger amounts of roasted barley compared to porters, resulting in a stronger, more bitter flavor and a thicker body.
 On the other hand, porters have a milder taste and a relatively lower alcohol content.

-See also difference between keywords and identifiers
+See also difference between syrup and elixir

 Another key difference between stouts and porters lies in their brewing methods.
 Stouts are often brewed using top-fermenting yeasts, while porters are generally brewed using bottom-fermenting yeasts.
 This results in a different flavor profile and gives stouts a creamier texture.